-Eileen Davidson Says Lisa Vanderpump Is A P***y For Leaving ‘Real Housewives of Beverly Hills’
+Eileen Davidson Says Lisa Vanderpump Is A ‘P*ssy’ For Leaving ‘Real Housewives Of Beverly Hills’

 From there, the scandal spun out during the season of the show, with friendships unraveling and the SUR owner eventually opting to leave the show and ditch the reunion.

-Davidson, who also played the role of Ashley on the Young and the Restless until 2018, left the Real Housewives, but says that she isn’t against making a comeback.
+Davidson, who also played the role of Ashley on the Young and the Restless until 2018, left Real Housewives but says that she isn’t against making a comeback.
 As The Inquisitr previously reported, Davidson talked about coming back to the show while promoting her new movie Walk to Vegas.

 “Would I do it again?
 I might pop in now and then.
 You never say never,” she said.

-She says that her stint on the show wasn’t smooth sailing, but didn’t shoot down the idea that she might make an appearance once again.
+She says that her stint on the show wasn’t smooth sailing but didn’t shoot down the idea that she might make an appearance once again.

 “You know, I did enjoy aspects of it.
 But, it’s high anxiety.
 The anxiety level is very, very high.
 No rules — it’s like the wild, wild west of women,” Davidson said.